(Last Updated On: October 10, 2022)

 - Finish pouring the rest of the batter over the peaches.

-- Sprinkle the 1 teaspoon that was leftover of the cinnamon-sugar mixture on the top of the batter.
+- Sprinkle the leftover cinnamon-sugar mixture on top of the batter.

 - Bake in the oven at 375 degrees Fahrenheit for 48 minutes or until golden brown.